 I wore natural looking makeup and added the vine-like swirls from the corner of my eyes with eyeliner.

-everyone loved the outfit and thought it was one of the cutest fairy costumes.
+Everyone loved the outfit and thought it was one of the cutest fairy costumes.
 Since I didn’t do any sewing to the green fabric I have it to use for another project later.
-Maybe even another costume.
+You many even find me making another costume…

 Total Spent: $30